 CA is not a first line of defense against fraudulent behaviour but occasionally behaviour of this type is identified during audits.
 If an Independent Auditor becomes aware of potentially fraudulent behaviour during the audit year or whilst the audit is being undertaken, they should take steps immediately to notify the HCA Lead Auditor who in turn will notify the relevant HCA contacts.

 Compliance Audit annual timeline

 |Step||Action||Time of year|

 For schemes funded under the AHP 2011 to 2015, a waiver is required when a scheme does not meet the minimum requirements under the Design and Quality Standards.
 Waivers should have been processed at firm (scheme approval) stage, or requested by providers as soon as non-compliance with the minimum standards was identified as waivers cannot be awarded retrospectively.
 For schemes funded under the AHP 2015 to 2018 and the SOAHP 2016 to 2021, the Design and Quality Standards no longer apply.

-Shadow audits are observations by an HCA lead auditor of IAs conducting compliance audit.
+Shadow audits are observations by an HCA Lead Auditor of Independent Auditor’s (IA) conducting compliance audit.
 They are the means by which the risk of poor quality audits is managed.
-Each HCA operating area will select at least 2 IAs for shadow audit per audit year, focusing in particular on:
+Each HCA operating area will select at least two IAs for shadow audit per audit year, focusing in particular on: